 Mold making and casting is one of the oldest manufacturing methods still in regular use — and for good reason.
-When you need multiple copies of a complex shape, casting is often the most practical path: make the mold once, pour or pack as many times as you need.
-But the process has real nuance, and getting it right requires understanding the materials, the trade-offs, and where things commonly go wrong.
-Here’s a plain-language guide to how mold making and casting actually works.
+When you need multiple copies of a complex shape, casting is often the most practical path: build the mold once, then pour or pack it as many times as the project requires.
+At Kemperle Industries, we’ve spent 40+ years running this process for everything from architectural ornament to automotive bodywork, and the short version is this: mold making creates a negative form that captures an object’s geometry, and casting fills that form with material that cures into a finished part.
+The right combination of mold material and cast material depends on what you’re making, how many copies you need, and how much detail has to survive the process.
+Here’s a plain-language guide to how mold making and casting actually works, the materials involved, and where the process commonly trips people up.

 What Is Mold Making and Casting?

-Mold making is the process of creating a negative form — a cavity that captures the shape of an object — so that material can be introduced into that cavity and solidified to produce a replica.
-Casting is what happens when you fill that mold: liquid or pliable material is introduced, allowed to cure or harden, and then removed as a finished part.
+Mold making is the process of creating a negative form — a cavity that captures the exact shape of an object — so that material can be introduced into that cavity and solidified into a replica.
+Casting is what happens when you fill that mold: liquid or pliable material goes in, cures or hardens, and comes out as a finished part.

 The two processes are inseparable.
 A mold is only useful if you’re going to cast from it, and casting requires a mold worth using.
-The quality of your final cast part is almost entirely determined by the quality of the mold — which means mold making is where most of the skill and most of the cost lives.
+The quality of your final cast part is almost entirely determined by the quality of the mold — which is why mold making is where most of the skill, and most of the cost, lives.

 What Materials Are Used in Mold Making?